Nate Lowe Player Props: Rangers vs. Giants

-Nate Lowe -- .205 average over his past 10 games -- will be in action for the Texas Rangers against the San Francisco Giants, with Alex Cobb on the hill, on August 12 at 9:05 PM ET.
+Nate Lowe -- with an on-base percentage of .295 in his past 10 games, 78 points lower than his season-long percentage -- will be in action for the Texas Rangers against the San Francisco Giants, with Logan Webb on the mound, on August 13 at 4:05 PM ET.

-He hit a home run while going 1-for-4 in his last game against the Giants.
+He strung together two hits (going 2-for-5) in his last appearance against the Giants.

 Nate Lowe Game Info & Props vs. the Giants